Bayevsky District: Geography

 Bayevsky District is located in the northwest of Altai Krai.
 The area is on a rolling steppe landscape of the Ob Plateau.
-The Ob River reaches to within 40 km of the district, to the northwest.
-On the territory there are over 130 lakes and reservoirs, as well as the Kulunda Main Canal.
+The Ob River is 40 km from the district, to the northwest.
+In the district, there are over 130 lakes and reservoirs, as well as the Kulunda Main Canal and part of Mostovoye lake.
 The soil is black earth, and there are salt marshes.
-Part of Mostovoye lake is located in the district.
 The north has birch groves, the east of the district has mixed-forests, and the west is steppe.
 Bayevsky District is about 220 km southwest of the city of Novosibirsk, 170 km west of the regional city of Barnaul, and 2,750 km east of Moscow.
-The area measures 50 km (north-south), and 65 km (west-east); total area is 2,740 km2 (about 2% of Altai Krai).
+The area measures 50 km (north-south), and 65 km (west-east); total area is 2,740 km² (about 2% of Altai Krai).
 The administrative center is the town of Bayevo, in the north-center of the district at a junction of the main north–south and west–east roads.

 The district is bordered on the north by Pankrushikhinsky District and Kamensky District, on the east by Tyumentsevsky District, on the south by Zavyalovsky District, and on the west by Suetsky District.